 It offers voice search, night mode and a powerful new processor for 4K and HDR streaming, plus one of the most expansive channel selections.

-- Offers amazing streaming capabilities.
+- It offers amazing streaming capabilities.

 - Plenty of shows and other content available in 4K/HDR.

-- Comes with remote control.
+- It comes with remote control.

 10. TiVo Bolt OTA

 TiVo BOLT OTA deserves a final mention in our list of TV streaming devices.
 The device allows access to 4K Ultra HD movies from Netflix, Prime Video, Hulu, YouTube and more.
 You can save time and skip ads with a tap using SkipMode, and find shows faster or zoom through the slow stuff with QuickMode.

 One of its best features is it gives you the freedom to stream, download and watch shows on your mobile devices, and schedule recordings from almost anywhere with the free TiVo app.